LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 ## Activities CRUD Actions

 Again, we can only create CRUD with Controller and Routes.
-The Controller here will also going to be nested.
+The Controller here will also be nested so that we will have the URLs like `/companies/1/activities`.

 ```sh
 php artisan make:controller CompanyActivityController